 So what in the world could have kept me from 3 different jobs all of which would have increased my income and economic status significantly at the time?

 I value working less.
 Shocker I know, a guy running two businesses who wanted to get into the funded startup world… wants to work less?
 Yup.
-I want to be really purposeful with my time and develop products that bring in revenue (read: income) when I’m not there.
+I’m looking for outsourced payroll solutions so I can be more purposeful with my time and develop products that bring in revenue (read: income) when I’m not there.

 I value working from home.
 Even when times at home are tough, working from home solves so many other issues.
 And has a ton of upside.
 Today my presence was expected by my 7 year old daughter at her mock performance in our house of “whatever came to her mind.”
 It was a great show! and while only 15 minutes long (could seem like an eternity) if I were working elsewhere I would have totally missed it.
 These are not moments you can manufacture, or turn on or off in a kid.
 Despite not having a great example, I’ve learned enough in the three years I’ve been working from home, that it’d have to be an offer of a million dollar salary to take me away from that.